Exam stress can be a challenging part of study – there’s no getting away from it.

 And if you’re feeling the burn, it’s not always that easy to get back to a more chilled state of mind.

-Katie Lee, Head of Student Guidance and Wellbeing, tells us what you can do to cope with exam stress.
+Katie Perrin, Head of Student Guidance and Wellbeing, tells us what you can do to cope with exam stress.

 1. Look after yourself

 It’s important to eat well, sleep well, take breaks and be physically active.
 Psychologists suggest that we can only concentrate properly for about 45 minutes at one stretch, so take regular breaks to stay refreshed.

 Exercise is a great way of dealing with exam stress.
 Go for a walk and get some fresh air; it will help rest your mind.

 You can stay alert by staying hydrated with lots of water.
 In between revision sessions, treat yourself by doing something you enjoy: meet up with a friend, listen to your favourite song or treat yourself to a chocolate!
 This will help you focus and give you something to aim towards.